emc-mongoose/mongoose/doc/design/distributed_mode.md

 * `load-step-node-addrs`

-    Comma-separated list of node IP addresses/hostnames.
+    Comma-separated list of slave node IP addresses/hostnames.
 The default value is `127.0.0.1`.
 Adding the port numbers is allowed to override the `load-step-distributed-node-port` value.
-For example
+For example `nodeA:1100,nodeB:1101,nodeC:1111`
-    `nodeA:1100,nodeB:1101,nodeC:1111`

 * `load-step-node-port`